scvalex/ltc/docs/final.md

 \citep{stm}, if desired.

-For LTc, we provide both the ability to atomically set and get multiple values, and versions for values.
-Since both Redis and CouchDB are widely used in production, we believe that these guarantees and features are enough for a wide range of applications.
+For LTc, we provide both the ability to atomically set and get multiple values atomically, and versions for values.
+Since both Redis and CouchDB are widely used in industry, we believe that these guarantees and features are sufficient for a wide range of applications.

 ### ACID

 For completeness, we also mention ACID transactions, which
-\citep{ACID} defines as having the following four characteristics: atomicity, consistency, isolation, durability.
+\citep{ACID} defines as having the following four characteristics:
+Atomicity, Consistency, Isolation, and Durability.

-LTc does *not* support any transactions.
+LTc does *not* support transactions.
 In particular, it does not support atomically reading a value, processing it, and writing it back.
-Although this makes LTc less useful, it does allow us to focus on the data store, and on the synchronization protocols, both of which would be greatly complicated by the addition of transactions.
+Although this makes LTc less useful, it does allow us to focus on the data store and on the synchronization protocols, both of which would be greatly complicated by the addition of transactions.

 ## Delay-Tolerant Network Model